-PUBLIC SAFETY POWER SHUTOFFS (PSPS) - In the event of a PSPS electricity may be turned off to the county.
-It is anticipated that these PSPS will be smaller in size, and shorter in length then we experienced in 2019, if they occur at all.
+PUBLIC SAFETY POWER SHUTOFFS (PSPS) OR LOSS OF ELECTRICITY DUE TO

+FIRES - In the event of a PSPS electricity may be turned off to the county, or your area loses power due to fires, know that I will work with you to stay on track with this course.
+Students experiencing this are encouraged to reach out to me as soon as possible when this occurs.
+It is anticipated that any PSPS will be smaller in size, and shorter in length then we experienced in 2019, if they occur at all.
 Yet, all students should know that if we experience a PSPS during our semester we will need to adjust the material/due dates.
+This also goes for loss of power due to wildfires.
 Students will not be penalized for outages that prevent them from submitting assignments or attending class.
-If you are experiencing a PSPS outside of Humboldt County (during our scheduled class time) please contact me as soon as possible.

-EXPECTATIONS OF THE STUDENT
+EXPECTATIONS OF THE STUDENT:

 - Come to class prepared with readings and assignments completed by the first class each week. - Expect to spend about 3-4 hours per week working on this course. - Prepare to the best of your ability for every aspect of this course. - Take the opportunity to learn how to write your own thoughts; don't plagiarize.
 Be sure to give credit where credit is due and cite your sources or use footnotes or endnotes.
 Balancing this with a digestion of your own thoughts/interpretation on the subject is critical. - Find ways to engage in class (by speaking, asking questions, sharing observations, ...) so that you can demonstrate and expand on your awareness of subject material.
 This will also help you to ensure that you get participation points for this course. - While it is fine to look ahead a week or two on Canvas, please refrain from pre-watching video clips or looking through PowerPoint slides until we have gone through them together.
 This will ensure that class is more interesting for all, while also allowing room for the instructor to make changes and bring in areas of interest expressed by the class over time. - Work to maintain a sense of flexibility and humor as we work our way through this semester.
-With the ever shifting sands of life during a global pandemic, there will be situations that we cannot anticipate.
+With the ever-shifting sands of life during a global pandemic, there will be situations that we cannot anticipate.
 In those moments, a sense of humor will be helpful. - Engage in timely communication with the instructor if unexpected events occur which require your attention and make it difficult to complete assignments on time. - Take the time to learn about campus services.
 Then take steps to utilize them as needed. - Create the opportunities for self-care that you need in order to maintain your mental health and overall success in this course.

-EXPECTATIONS OF THE INSTRUCTOR
+EXPECTATIONS OF THE INSTRUCTOR: